Creating a product that resonates with your customers is only half the battle in the dynamic business world.

 - It should be capable of being proven right or wrong: The criteria should have the capacity to define the result yes or no.

 - It should be short and clear: No need to write complete documentation.
-Criteria must as simple and clear as possible.
+However, the criteria must be as transparent and straightforward as possible.

-- It should serve user viewpoint: Write the criteria in the situation of real user experience.
+- It should serve the user viewpoint: Write the criteria in the situation of actual user experience.

 What is a User Story?

 A user story is an informal, detailed description of the product or software feature written from the end-user point of view.